 Consider COMMUNITY DEVELOPMENT, the official journal of the Community Development Society as both a publication venue for your work and a great way of keeping up with the exciting field of community development.
-COMMUNITY DEVELOPMENT is a peer-reviewed quarterly journal featuring articles on such diverse topics as rural and urban economic development, housing, entrepreneurship, theory, technology, social capital, leadership, and much more!
+COMMUNITY DEVELOPMENT is a peer-reviewed journal that is published five times a year, featuring articles on such diverse topics as rural and urban economic development, housing, entrepreneurship, theory, technology, social capital, leadership, and much more!
 Articles are written by and for academics and practitioners.
 For more information on preparing your manuscript, visit the journal’s webpage at: http://www.tandfonline.com/toc/rcod20/current.
 Full instructions are available there, including author guidelines.
 All manuscripts are submitted via an electronic system at the Scholar One Manuscripts website, https://mc.manuscriptcentral.com/rcod.

 COMMUNITY DEVELOPMENT articles are abstracted by the following services:

 Current Index to Journals and Education (C.I.J.E.), Educational Resource Information Center (ERIC), Journal of Planning Literature, PAIS Bulletin, PAIS International, Social Planning/Policy and Development Abstracts, Social Work Research and Abstracts, Sociofile, Sociological Abstracts, Ulrich's International Periodicals Directory, International Regional Science Review

 COMMUNITY DEVELOPMENT publishes with Routledge, Taylor & Francis!

 To purchase a previous copy of the journal, follow this link:

 Selected articles and table of contents can be viewed by going to the Routledge, Taylor and Francis site, and clicking on contents in the right sidebar.